andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 $$\rightarrow n = \frac{5}{30}$$

 A great deal of this was unnecassary, but it felt reassuring to work it all through.
+And to answer my own question, "yes, I think this way was easier."

 ## Problem 206
-This problem is an invitation to think more deeply about what we previously saw in Problem 205 but now with regards to the possibility that $m$, $n$, or both being negative rather than positive as we assumed.
+This problem is an invitation to think more deeply about what we previously saw in Problem 205, but now with regards to the possibility that either $m$ or $n$, or both of them might be negative rather than positive as we assumed.

 This gives us three more options to consider: